How do I get contacts onto my phone?

 If your contacts are stored online as part of a Windows Live, Hotmail, or Microsoft Exchange account, just set up that account on your phone and your contacts will automatically be imported.
 When you set up a Facebook, Twitter, or LinkedIn account, the contacts will be imported, but you won't be able to edit or individually delete them on your phone.

-When you set up a Google email account on your phone, the contacts and calendars won't sync to your phone.
-For more information, see Set up or delete an email account.
+When you set up a Google email account on your phone, the contacts might not sync to your phone, depending on what version of the Windows Phone 7 software your phone has installed.
+For more information, see Sync Google email, contacts, and calendars FAQ.

 If your contacts are part of an online service that isn't fully compatible with Windows Phone, another option is to switch to Hotmail.
 You can transfer your contacts, emails, even calendars to a Hotmail account, then set up the account on your phone.
 To give this a try, go to Hotmail.